protocol/web3-dev-team/proposals/62-nft-storage-for-nft-hack.md

 <!--What future projects/opportunities could this project enable?-->

 * Extend it as a paid for service and gift it to a pinning service to run/maintain?
+* Add community funding to keep a CID alive.
+Any member of the community can chose to contribute to the hosting cost for a given CID, and you can see how many years it has on clock.

 ## Required resources